The Frogs (band): 2013-present

 In the wake of Dennis Flemion's death, Eddie Vedder wrote "Future Days", which was released in 2013 on the Pearl Jam album, Lightning Bolt.
 Jimmy announced on the band's Facebook page that the band would continue despite Dennis' passing.
 On July 7, 2017, Jimmy played a tribute show to Dennis at the Barracuda in Austin, Texas.
 A final album was announced plus talks of a potential documentary.

 For its 30th anniversary in 2019, It’s Only Right and Natural was reissued on End Of All Music.
-The vinyl reissue features remixed and remastered audio of the original album (the original album was accidentally pressed in mono when released in 1989) and comes housed in a gatefold sleeve with newly added artwork (plus track-by-track liner notes and intro by Jimmy).
+The vinyl reissue features remixed and remastered audio of the original album (the original album was accidentally pressed in mono when released in 1989) and comes housed in a gatefold sleeve with newly added artwork (plus track-by-track liner notes and intro by Flemion).

-In November 2019, the Frogs announced a short tour consisting of Jimmy Flemion on guitar and Evan Dando (of the Lemonheads) on drums.
+In November 2019, the Frogs announced a short tour consisting of Flemion on guitar and Evan Dando (of the Lemonheads) on drums.

 As a follow-up to 2019's reissue of It's Only Right and Natural, the Frogs released 1st on April 3, 2020.
 Recorded during January 1986, the album, also known as Pat's Session, was intended to be the initial release for the band prior to The Frogs 1988 self-titled debut.
 Minneapolis based Twin/Tone Records approached The Frogs and expressed fawning interest, extending an invitation to record the band after seeing them live in 1985.
 Dennis opted not to release due to the overabundance of reverb.
 Throughout the years, the discussion would persist from other sources on pursuing to fix the reverb on 1st.
-Thirty-two years later, Jimmy would take the recordings to a Portland, Oregon recording studio to remaster in 2018.
+Thirty-two years later, Flemion would take the recordings to a Portland, Oregon recording studio to remaster in 2018.
 The studio engineer successfully cleaned-up and removed the excess reverb.

-On February 14, 2020, Jimmy confirmed on the Frogs' Facebook page that a documentary on the band is in the works.
+On February 14, 2020, Flemion confirmed on the Frogs' Facebook page that a documentary on the band is in the works.

 In 2021, a "final" album, Damaged Goods / Sinned in Reverse was released digitally.
 2022 saw an expanded version of their debut album and an alternate version of Hopscotch Lollipop Sunday Surprise.
 The following year, a reissue of an early demo release, Death Songs, was released onto streaming services for its 40th anniversary.
 It was followed by 1980, a collection of demos recorded in 1980.
 Expanded and alternate versions of the Starjob EP, entitled Starjob + and Starjob ?, rounded out the year's releases.
-In 2024, Jimmy announced he would be releasing a series of live versions of the band's material, beginning with Rare, focusing on live shows between 1980 and 1984, through Well Done, which focused between 2000 and 2006.
+In 2024, Flemion announced he would be releasing a series of live versions of the band's material, beginning with Rare, focusing on live shows between 1980 and 1984, through Well Done, which focused between 2000 and 2006.
 Later that year, a deluxe version of Racially Yours, entitled Racially Mine, was released.
-2025 saw the release of Out of the Missed, a recording of their final show before Denis' passing at Emo's in 2011.
+2025 saw the release of Out of the Missed, a recording of their final show before Denis Flemion's death, at Emo's in 2011.